MilliHub-dev/veyu/veyu/README.md

-# Motaa Marketplace
+# Veyu Marketplace

 Welcome to
 Africa's Largest
-Car Marketplace.
+Vehcle Marketplace.
 One Platform for
-All your Car Needs
+All your Vehcle Needs
 Buy, sell, rent and find trusted mechanics all with ease and confidence of verified dealers.